0xhido/BlogPosts/shirbit_backdoor_analysis/README.md

 - Section 1 - installation how & where
 - Section 2 - features, what can the malware do and in overview how it does it
-- Section 3 - a look on the way the malware communicates with the outside world
+- Section 3 - a look on the way the malware communicates with its C&C server
 - Section 4 - extracted IoCs for signatures-based detection

-## Installation
+## Installation How & Where

 The malware is installed as a service using .NET's `InstallUtils.exe` and started using `net start "IPsec Helper"`.